Uproduction אירועים

 How do we manage vendors in a country where we do not speak the language?

 Partner with a reputable DMC who operates in the local language.
 Use bilingual team members for direct vendor communications.
 Provide all critical documents in the local language with certified translations.
 Use visual aids and detailed written confirmations for operational instructions.
-Uproduction Events operates in 20+ countries with multilingual team members and established local partnerships that eliminate language barriers.
+Uproduction Events operates in 130+ destinations with multilingual team members and established local partnerships that eliminate language barriers.

 What is a DMC and when do we need one?